Technical Skills Get the Interview. Who They Are Gets the Job.

 The curriculum is designed to build authority from the ground up:

 Module 1 establishes the foundation of real-life communication, focusing on vocal cues, eye contact, body language, and the psychology of conversation to battle anxiety and master interpersonal dynamics.
+Workplace Communication & Collaboration

 Module 3 focuses on content creation and efficiency, covering written, spoken, and visual media (video, design, film).
-It teaches how to leverage AI tools effectively while maintaining safety and control over one's online footprint.
+It teaches how to leverage AI tools effectively while maintaining safety and control over one's online footprint. + Linkedin Mastery.

-Module 4 brings everything together through on-camera confidence, training participants to speak professionally to a smartphone lens and package their skills into a tangible personal brand.
+Module 4 brings everything together through on-camera confidence, training participants to speak professionally to a smartphone lens and package their skills into a tangible personal brand. camera-ready for virtual interviews and employer Zoom calls.

 You may also like